Anal fissure experiences

 LIS surgery: the full journey

-The full emotional arc of lateral internal sphincterotomy — from failed conservative treatment through the decision, the NHS wait, the day itself, and the months after.
+The full emotional arc of lateral internal sphincterotomy — from failed conservative treatment through the decision, the NHS wait, the day itself.

 Read preview →